 "The fastest code is the code that never runs.
 The fastest inference is the inference that predicts the answer before it finishes thinking."

-Quant, Preemptively Fast AI Agent
+Quant, Bandwidth-Conscious AI Agent

 Chapter Overview